-For more information: Category administrators can manage content in their categories using the My Media area of their accounts.
+Category administrators can manage content in their categories using the My Content area of their accounts.

 The learning tools interoperability section allows MEDIAL to integrate with third-party learning tools such as Moodle and Blackboard.
 This section defines the information that MEDIAL uses to authenticate itself with the learning system.
 The same values must also be defined in the Moodle and Blackboard plugins.
 In the administrator settings area, you can also customize LTI global settings.

 - Key and Secret – MEDIAL provides these credentials to the learning tool to access it.
 The same key and secret must also be entered in the Moodle or Blackboard interface.